jguih/odin-html-practice/README.md

-# odin-projects
+# Odin Html Practice
-A repository for learning HTML by The Odin Project!
+A repository for learning HTML through The Odin Project!